Peter Hiscock

 Peter Dixon Hiscock (born 27 March 1957) is an Australian archaeologist.
-Born in Melbourne, he obtained a PhD from the University of Queensland.
+Born in Melbourne, he obtained a PhD from the University of Queensland and a DSc from the Australian National University.
 Between 2013 and 2021, he was the inaugural Tom Austen Brown Professor of Australian Archaeology at the University of Sydney, having previously held a position in the School of Archaeology and Anthropology at the Australian National University.

-Hiscock specialises in ancient technology and has worked in Australia, France and Southern Africa on hominid artefacts.
+Hiscock specialises in ancient lithic technologies and has worked in Australia, France and Southern Africa.
 He is a Fellow of the Society of Antiquaries of London, a Fellow of the Australian Academy of the Humanities and an Honorary Fellow of the Australian Museum.
 His research includes work in lithic technology, archaeology of Indigenous Australia, global dispersion of modern humans and the study of the hominin species Homo neanderthalensis.

 Archaeological work

+Lithic technology

+Hiscock has been an advocate for quantitative, materialist approaches to lithic analysis.
+He has produced major works developing and refining indices of reduction for retouched flakes.

-Australian prehistory
+Australian archaeology

-In addition to his work on lithic technology in Australia, Hiscock has contributed to a reinterpretation of the prehistory of Australia.
+In addition to his work on lithic technology in Australia, Hiscock has contributed to a reinterpretation of the archaeology of Indigenous Australia.
 His work on colonisation and settlement, with Lynley Wallis, created the "Desert Transformation" model, which proposed that about 50,000 years ago human colonists dispersed across much of the Australian continent at a time when the deserts were less harsh than today.
 These early settlers then gradually adapted to the onset of harsher environments that occurred after approximately 35,000 years ago.

 His work with Val Attenbrow and Gail Robertson re-evaluated the timing, spread and function of backed artefacts within ancestral Indigenous Australian societies, arguing that the proliferation of backed artefacts along the east coast of Australia was a technological response to increasingly variable climatic conditions brought about by the onset of the El Niño-Southern Oscillation during the mid-Holocene.
-Subsequent work has argued that proliferation of back artefacts is a form of social signalling.
+Subsequent work has argued that proliferation of back artefacts is a form of social signalling and that shape variation reflects rehafting events.

 His work with Patrick Faulkner also led to a reconsideration of the large Anadara granosa shell mounds of northern Australia.
 Hiscock was funded with Dr. Alex Mackay for an Australian Research Council post-doctoral fellowship project titled "Technology and behavioural evolution in late Pleistocene Africa, Europe and Australia" (DP1092445) worth more than A$400,000 in 2010.
 The aim of this project was to focus on excavations in Africa, making comparisons with other areas of the world including Australia.